Page content

 Contacts

-Here, you can find the all contacts of the Center
+Here, you can find the all contacts of the Library

 News and trials

 With the new year, open access tokens for all publishers that Charles University has an agreement with are again available!
 The list of eligible publishers and information on how to obtain the tokens can be found on the Open Science Support Centre’s website.
-The exact number of tokens for publisher with a limited number of tokens will be published in mid-February 2025.
+Please, read the instruction of the Centre very carefully.
+Elsevier publishing house has recently started offering tokens.

 Monkey pox (Mpox) – information for free